The Special Investigations Division is composed of four specialized units; Vice & Narcotics, Economic Crimes, Cyber Investigations and Warrants.

 The Pasco Sheriff’s Office significantly increased our capabilities as it relates to digital forensics and Internet Crimes Against Children (ICAC) investigations.

-The unit, now called Cyber Investigations, continues to perform Forensic/Digital investigations as well as Child Exploitation investigations.
+The unit, now called Cyber Investigations, continues to perform Forensic/Digital investigations, as well as Child Exploitation investigations.
 As part of the reorganization, two detectives and a dedicated Cyber Investigations Sergeant position was created.
-In addition, all five Cyber detectives were provided with clearly defined roles.
-In the past, our 3 examiners/investigators held split roles performing digital extractions and conducting child exploitation investigations.
-With the added manpower, three detectives are primarily dedicated to Forensic/Digital investigations and the two new detectives are focused on Child Exploitation investigations.
-This change has already proven to increase our overall investigative efficiency and capabilities.
+In addition, all five Cyber detectives were provided with clearly defined roles; three detectives are dedicated to Forensic/Digital investigations and two detectives are focused on Child Exploitation investigations.

 With the increase in personnel, it was necessary to increase the work space for the Cyber Investigations detectives.
 As such, a remodel was planned and executed in late 2017/early 2018 to accommodate the Unit’s growing needs.
 This expansion adequately accommodates the increase in manpower and improves the unit’s capabilities.
 In addition, we have made equipment and software upgrades, to include purchasing the tools necessary to make the unit a progressive and state of the art investigative facility.
 Since the re-organization, we have already begun to provide support to the United States Secret Service and several law enforcement agencies in the Tampa Bay area.